davidmurdoch/facebook-hashtag-remover/README.md

 A Google Chrome extension to remove annoying hashtags from the Facebook news feed, user timelines, and comments.

+*Now removes the new "linked hashtags" facebook recently added!*

 ## Easy Installation